 Meaning In Tinnitus

-The psychological approach to tinnitus proposes that it is the meaning attached to perceptions which gives rise to distress – this is similar to approach psychologists take to intrusions in OCD.
+The psychological approach to tinnitus proposes that it is the meaning attached to perceptions which gives rise to distress – this is similar to the approach psychologists take to intrusions in OCD.
 This worksheet encourages individuals with tinnitus to reflect upon their thoughts / interpretations when they become aware of their tinnitus.

 Many people hear sounds that others cannot, or are capable of attending to self-generated (or physiological) noise.
 However, only a minority of the population experience disturbing tinnitus.
 One reason for this is thought to be the threat-based cognitions that tinnitus sufferers have around their experiences.
 Meaning in tinnitus is a worksheet for examining the effect of cognition upon affect, specifically looking at cognitions which make tinnitus so distressing.